 When her son was young my friend purchased a copy of “Oh, the Places You’ll Go!” by Dr. Seuss.
 Throughout the years she secretly gave her son’s teachers the book to sign at the end of the school year.
 They left notes, poems and some just signed their name.
 When her son graduated from high school she presented the book to her son at his party.
 With the party going on all around him he poured over it, going over each page, each signature, each note.

 I have one of these special books started for each of my boys and plan on not only having their teachers sign the book but also any other special people/teachers from the school.
+(A great suggestion made by Basaltine in the comments is to have Scout leaders sign, too!
+How about coaches?)
 We switched from a public school to a Catholic school this year and I wish I would have had a few others sign the books last year before we left.
 I plan on having the school principal, priests, gym teacher, librarian, etc. sign the book next year after they have a chance to get to know the boys a bit more.

 I think this would be a great book to give a new mom, along with a note explaining the tradition.
 I’ve heard from a lot of friends that wish they’d heard of this earlier.
 I think it’s never too late to start!
 If it’s convenient you could always go to the teachers and have them sign the book after the year has ended.
 It will be a special gift, even if you aren’t able to capture every teacher they had!